physbuzz/sicp/src/ch3/notes-ch3-5.md

 Exercise 3.6 discussed
-generalizing the random-number generator to allow one to reset the random-number sequence so as to produce repeatable sequences of ``random'' numbers.
+generalizing the random-number generator to allow one to reset the random-number sequence so as to produce repeatable sequences of random numbers.
 Produce a stream formulation of this same generator that operates on an input stream of requests to `generate` a new random number or to `reset` the sequence to a specified value and that produces the desired